 More Rewards on Top of the Sign-up Bonus

 While it's easy to get lured in by a big bonus, it's more important to choose a card you'll continue using in the long run.
 Here is a list of MyBankTracker's picks for the best credit cards.
 Scoring a free trip when you sign up for an airline miles card is great but if you don't travel regularly, the odds of using it again may be slim.

-Citi Double Cash, for instance, is a good all-around choice for earning cash back on everyday purchases and your student loan payments.
+Citi® Double Cash Card, for instance, is an excellent all-around choice for earning cash back on everyday purchases and your student loan payments.
 You'll earn an effective 2% cash back on everything.
-Cash back is unlimited and there are no rotating spending categories to keep track of so it's a great pick if you prefer simplicity.
+Cash back is unlimited, and there are no rotating spending categories to keep track of so it's a great pick if you prefer simplicity.

 For instance, let's say you have the Upromise MasterCard® and you spend $300 a month shopping online, $300 on gas and $500 on your student loans.
 The amount of cash back you'd earn would be $15, $9 and $3 respectively, for a total of $29 a month or $348 a year.
 By comparison, if you have a card that pays a flat 2% on everything, you'd only earn about $264 back a year, which is a substantial difference.